mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 This is very simple movement.
 The two hands are unified.
 Your eyes are not wide open, not closed, just *[unintelligible]*.
 That is unification of the movement of your eye-nerve system.
 If you open your eyes wide, it really distracts your mind.
 So not wide, not closed.
 And two hands put together, lips together, and teeth together; the tongue should be touching the roof of your mouth.
 And full lotus or half lotus.
 Just sit down; not leaning forward, not leaning backward, just straight up.

-This is the movement simplified, by our arrangement.
+This is the movement simplified by our arrangement.

 #### 42:38